PowToon/Powtoon-Programming-Guide/clean-code/README.md

 ### Functions should do one thing
-This is by far the most important rule in software engineering.
+This is by far the most important rule in software engineering and especially when programming using the Functional Programming approach.
 When functions do more than one thing, they are harder to compose, test, and reason about.
 When you can isolate a function to just one action, they can be refactored easily and your code will read much cleaner.
 If you take nothing else away from